vnerozin/cimlib/README.md

 Library consist from memory operation, scalar and vector functions.
 Most of functions exist in signed and complex 16 bit and 32 bit versions.
-For easy debug lot of functions exist on versions with saturation control.
+For easy debug lot of functions are implemented with saturation control.

 Table 1 - Function names prefixes/suffixes